Gigexa/Market-Analyzer/README.md

 # Market-Analyzer
+Two included non code files are just data for 1000 crypto symbols and some stocks

 The app allows you to  choose a stock or cryptocurrency and displays 1 month data of the chosen asset along side with EMA and Bollinger band analysis, it also displays the current Bollinger bands positions.

 In order for it to function run the MarketCat sript first and it will communicate with Analyzer script after the button "Analyze" interaction.